Prof. Sandy Cochran (he/him) / FUSE Co-Director

 Andy Reid is a Leverhulme Fellow at the University of Strathclyde.
 Andy’s research is currently focused on ultrasonically powered microswimmers, using armoured microbubbles to provide an acoustic streaming force.
 The work process is heavily based in lithographically 3D printed structures at the micro-scale, integrating piezo-active and conductive layers in a single build to create smart sensors and actuators that can be used in true soft robotics.

-Dr Theodosia Stratoudaki / Co-Leader Of Equality, Diversity And Inclusion
+Dr Theodosia Stratoudaki (she/her) / Co-Leader Of Equality, Diversity And Inclusion

 - Remote ultrasonic sensing/imaging using Optical methods